-(\$000'S) 01.07.2019 01.07.2016 Number of years covered by report 3 years 3 years Total hypothetical wind-up liabilities at the valuation date (A) \$77,925 \$73,210 Present value at the valuation date of projected hypothetical wind-up liability at the next required valuation (including expected new entrants) plus expected benefit payments until the next required valuation (B) \$82,064 \$79,064 Hypothetical wind-up incremental cost (B - A) \$4,139 \$5,854
+(\$000's) 01.01.2020 01.07.2019 Number of years covered by report 3 years 3 years Total hypothetical wind-up liabilities at the valuation date (A) \$76,215 \$77,925 Present value at the valuation date of projected hypothetical wind-up liability at the next required valuation (including expected new entrants) plus expected benefit payments until the next required valuation (B) \$80,159 \$82,064 Hypothetical wind-up incremental cost (B - A) \$3,944 \$4,139

-The incremental cost is not an appropriate measure of the contributions that would be required to maintain the financial position of the Plan on a hypothetical wind-up basis unchanged from the valuation date to the next required valuation date, even if actual experience is exactly in accordance with the going concern valuation assumptions.
-This is because it does not reflect the fact that the expected return on plan assets (based on the going concern assumptions) is greater than the discount rate used to determine the hypothetical wind-up liabilities.
+The incremental cost is not an appropriate measure of the contributions that would be required to maintain the windup position of the Plan even if actual experience is exactly in accordance with the going concern valuation assumptions.
+For example, the expected return on plan assets (based on the going concern assumptions) is greater than the discount rate used to determine the hypothetical wind-up liabilities.